-- Enhances the Emerging Leader’s learning by facilitating time and contact with colleagues, subject matter experts, and others in the mentor’s company and professional network.
+- Enhances the Emerging Leader’s learning by facilitating time and contact with colleagues, subject matter experts and others in the mentor’s company and professional network.

 - Spends an average of one hour per workday with the Emerging Leader, providing professional guidance and supporting the implementation of her mentorship project.
 Past Emerging Leaders have noted that having extensive time with their Professional Mentors was critical to a successful mentorship experience.
-Successful mentors have been approachable and accessible and willing to dedicate time to supporting their Emerging Leader.
+Successful mentors have been approachable, accessible and willing to dedicate time to supporting their Emerging Leader.

-- Be designed collaboratively by the mentor and Emerging Leader, keeping in mind the professional goals and objectives of the Emerging Leader and the mentorship timeframe;
+- Be designed collaboratively by the mentor and Emerging Leader, keeping in mind the professional goals and objectives of the Emerging Leader and the mentorship timeframe.

-- Foster networking within the mentor’s company and facilitate exposure to a vast network of professionals;
+- Foster networking within the mentor’s company and facilitate exposure to a vast network of professionals.

-Be part of the TechWomen community!
+Become a part of the TechWomen community!